-- Review your general chemistry notes the first week of class and take the class reading seriously.
-Preferable, read the whole chapter before class. - Conduct searches after each class to find applications of the chemistry covered in class - Solve as many problems as possible instead of memorizing.
+- Review your organic chemistry 1 and 2 notes. - Conduct searches after each class to find applications of the chemistry covered in class - Solve as many problems as possible instead of memorizing.
 This means that consistent work is required and will pay off much better than cramming for an exam or throwing together an assignment